MicrosoftDocs/patterns-practices/patterns-practices/reference/mefmoduleinitializer-createmodule-method-moduleinfo-mspp-mefextensions-modularity.md

 ### Return Value

 Type: [IModule](/patterns-practices/reference/imodule-interface-mspp-modularity)
-A new instance of the module specified by moduleInfo.
+A new instance of the module specified by *moduleInfo*.

 ## See Also